Sarvesh-CSE/Computer_Networks/Lecture Notes/0. Introduction/introCN.md

 ## Types of Network Topology
 * Bus, Star, Ring, and Mesh
-* Tree, and Hybrid
+* Tree and Hybrid

 ## Transmission Modes
 * Simplex
-* Half-duplex, and Full-duplex
+* Half-duplex and Full-duplex

 ## Types of Computer Network
-* PAN, and LAN
+* PAN and LAN
-* MAN, and WAN
+* MAN and WAN